MamMark/ubuntu_dev/README.md

 # ubuntu_dev

 ## basic
-Files for building Linux 14.04 cloud-server box image with common development libraries
+Files for building Linux from bento/ubuntu-16.04 box image to include libraries needed for project (note: ubuntu/xenial64 and cloud-images.ubuntu.com/xenial images were not functional as of Dec 1st, 2016)

 ## msp430
 Files for building TI-MSP430 software, including Vagrantfiles and other scripts